 MLB Network Radio had more from the skipper once again in a twitter photo. "the doctor agreed that we need to keep him down seven to ten days and then let him try to try and run. and if he can run, he should come fast. the first round of the playoffs doesn't look good. knowing Brantley, and how conscientious he is, we're not ruling anything out just because he's so good. even if it ends up being pinch hitting, we talked to Brantley about this. we're not going to pull the plug on anything just because of who he is."

-aside from the fact that the Indians can't seem to count, i am infuriated that it took this long for them to decide to reach out to a specialist for a better diagnosis when it's been clear over the last three, four weeks that Michael's sprain was not simply a mild issue. at this point, he's already been on the disabled list for six weeks and now will be out for at least another two. he should have seen another doctor weeks ago. i don't care if the Tribe was winning without him, the lack of positive progression should not have been neglected and i'm very disappointed in the Indians for that.
+aside from the fact that the Indians can't seem to count, i am infuriated that it took this long for them to decide to reach out to a specialist for a better diagnosis when it's been evident over the last three, four weeks that Michael's sprain was not simply a mild issue. at this point, he's already been on the disabled list for six weeks and now will be out for at least two more. he should have seen a different doctor weeks ago. i don't care if the Tribe was winning without him, the lack of positive progression should not have been neglected and i'm very angry with the Indians over this.😡

-the regular season ends on October 1, Michael potentially won't run again until September 29, and they might start him out on the AlterG treadmill first before he's permitted to run on the field. so, now let's try to make some assumptions. if as of this moment, Michael's regular season is over, then he'll finish with a .299 batting average in 88 games played.
+now let's try to make some assumptions. the regular season ends on October 1, Michael potentially won't run again until September 29, and the Indians might start him out on the AlterG treadmill first for a while before he's permitted to run on the field. so if Michael's regular season is over as of this moment, then he'll finish with a .299 batting average in 88 games played.

-the American League Division Series starts on October 5 and could continue through October 11. if Michael is just going to attempt to run at the start of October, it's unlikely that the Indians would presume he'll be able to play in the ALDS, so he could possibly be left off that playoff roster.
+the American League Division Series starts on October 5 and could continue through October 11. if Michael is just going to attempt to run a week prior to this, then it's unlikely that the Indians would presume he'll be able to play in the ALDS, so he could possibly be left off that playoff roster.

-the American League Championship Series begins on October 13, should the Indians advance, and could span through October 22. if Michael has not yet been cleared to run on the field while the ALDS is taking place, then i'm not convinced the Indians would bank on him being healthy and ready for any part of the ALCS. so he may be excluded from that roster as well.
+the American League Championship Series begins on October 13 (provided that the Indians advance) and could span through October 22. if Michael has not yet been cleared to run on the field while the ALDS is taking place, then i'm not convinced the Indians would bank on him being healthy and ready for any part of the ALCS. so he may be excluded from that roster as well.

-for more information about deltoid ligament sprains and ankle synovitis, scroll down to my What's a Deltoid Ligament Sprain & Ankle Synovitis? section of the blog below.
+(btw, for more information about deltoid ligament sprains and ankle synovitis, scroll down to my What's a Deltoid Ligament Sprain & Ankle Synovitis? section of the blog below.)

 September 26: Keaton from Middlebury, Indiana, queried what Hoynsie's feeling was on Michael returning this season in an afternoon Hey, Hoynsie! article on cleveland.com.
-Sir Hoynes' opinion on the subject was the chances of Michael returning for the postseason were slim and if he did make it back, it would be in a limited role. remember, Hoynsie also assumed the Indians had no chance in the playoffs last year after Carlos Carrasco went down with an injury, so... take this for what it's worth.
+Sir Hoynes' opinion on the subject was the chances of Michael returning for the postseason were slim and if he did make it back, it would be in a limited role. remember, Hoynsie's the guy who threw in the towel and gave the Indians no chance in the playoffs last year after Carlos Carrasco went down with an injury, so... take this with a grain of salt.

 shortly following the start of the game versus the Minnesota Twins, Kosileski's indians.com article indicated that Michael will attempt to run the bases and be re-evaluated later this week.
-"Brantley is going to try to run later this week," Francona noted. "kind of one step at a time. we'll see how he does and see where it leads."
+"Brantley is going to try to run later this week," noted Francona. "kind of one step at a time. we'll see how he does and see where it leads."